anmarjarjees/entity-framework-intro/README.md

 # Repo: entity-framework-intro
 Getting Started with Entity Framework.
 Entity Framework Core is an Object-Relational Mapper that simplifies working with relational databases using strongly-typed .NET objects.
+Since .NET7 Microsoft is no more using "Core" so it's not about EF core 7 it's just about EF7.

 Please refer to my PDF files for more details and explanations